Arrested in South Carolina – What to do:

 Personal Recognizance Bond (PR bond).
 A PR bond allows a defendant to be released without posting any money with the court based on his/her promise to appear when the case is called for trial.

 Surety Bond.
-A surety bond requires you to post money with the Court to be released.
+A surety bond requires you to post money or property with the Court to be released.

 For example, if the Judge sets a $10,000 surety bond, the defendant must post $10,000 in cash or real estate with the Court in order to be released.